woubraim/IA-Knapsack-fr/README.md

 References

-This project follows academic guidelines for AI courses focusing on evolutionary algorithms for optimization problems, including TP1 in AI52.
+This project follows academic guidelines for AI courses focusing on evolutionary algorithms for optimization problems.